 JG - Doing what you want

-KH - I think it is kind of the lack of boundaries, that you don't have to answer to anyone else.
+KH - I think it is the lack of boundaries, that you don't have to answer to anyone else.
 And it's just peaceful and you don't have to kind of like justify it to anybody.
 There's no compromises.
-But on the other hand, when you're not feeling great that peacefulness can often not be peaceful and it's like a terrorising emptiness at times, when you feel like you want to be with people and you're not.
+On the other hand, when you're not feeling great that peacefulness can often not be peaceful and it's like a terrorising emptiness at times, when you feel like you want to be with people and you're not.

 JG - Yeah and you can't be.
 Do you like your own company?

 KH - I think I'm a bit like I was saying about being in London.
 I think I've learnt to like it.
 I think the last two years especially, lockdown and the year before, yeah.
 I think I do like my own company now.
 But I've had a few years of really not.
-I really teeter on the edge of mental health stuff coming up every now and then and I definitely have had moments where I didnt like my own company at all.
-Fomo doesn't even describe, when you feel like you need to be, like for me i need to be around people at points.
+I teeter on the edge of mental health stuff coming up every now and then and I definitely have had moments where I didn’t like my own company at all.
+FOMO doesn't even describe, when you feel like you need to be, like for me I need to be around people at points.
 But yeah I don't have that at all now.
-ITS GREAT
+ITS GREAT!

 JG - That's lovely.
 That's lovely when you realise that.

-If you have any thoughts on cheese toasties, I would love to hear them, please send them into me.
-I’ve been messing about with Katie’s suggestion of the ham, cheese and pineapple toastie - which is a ham, cheese and pineapple pizza in toastie form and I’ve also been concocting that posh chocolate and hazelnut cheese toastie that me and Katie riffed, its vegan as well for all of my plant based chums, that's for you guys.
+If you have any thoughts on cheese toasties or any other stories that you’d like to share with me, I would love to hear them.
+I’ve been messing about with Katie’s suggestion of the ham, cheese and pineapple toastie - which is a ham, cheese and pineapple pizza in toastie form and I’ve also put up the recipe for that posh chocolate and hazelnut cheese toastie that me and Katie riffed - it’s vegan as well for all of my plant based chums, that's for you guys.
 I've put both recipes up on the How to eat alone project/s blog, which you can find on the edible archive.org.
+Just scroll through to the How to eat alone section of the website.

 You can also find recipes and more information about How to eat alone and also The Edible Archive on instagram and facebook.
-The instagram handle is the.edible.archive and check out The Edible Archive facebook page.
+The instagram handle is the.edible.archive and check out The Edible Archive’s facebook page.
 Thanks so much for listening to the first episode of the podcast, I hope you enjoyed being alone with me.
-I would really appreciate it if you can share this podcast with anyone you think might like it or might benefit from listening to it.
-You can also show me you love me by giving this podcast 5 stars on Apple podcasts, it really helps to get ratings up especially as this is such a teeny tiny, shiny shiny new project.
+I would really appreciate it if you can share this podcast with anyone you think might benefit from listening to it, especially as I’m so teeny tiny, this is such a shiny new project.
 Thanks for listening, I will see you next time for the next episode of How to eat alone.